joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

 By contrast, high-performing teams invest in automation, standardised tooling, and platform improvements, leading to less than half the operational overhead and wasted work compared to their peers.

-The data is clear: if you want speed, resilience, and retention, you have to take toil seriously.

 Ignore toil, and you invite steady decay in team morale and system reliability.
 Address it, and you unlock time, attention, and satisfaction.

 ## Leading Teams Through Toil